sheepspirit/SOUL/docs/README.md

 This project is licensed under the [Mozilla Public License 2.0](LICENSE), ensuring that modifications and enhancements remain open and accessible to the community.

+## 🔗 Canonical Repository

+This repository is the official reference implementation of the SOUL infrastructure and principles.
+Forks are welcome, but this is the source of truth for the project's philosophy and architecture.

 ## 🤝 Contributions

 Contributions are welcome!
 Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.